 I buy chicken legs and thighs whenever they’re on sale because I prefer dark meat and I’m always looking for new ways to use them.
 This recipe is one of my favorites.
 You might think it’s too heavy for warmer weather but you’d be wrong.
 It’s hearty but not heavy, and like most tomato-based dishes, tastes even better the second or third day.
-A traditional ragù usually includes white wine.
-For a variation, stir in 1/2 cup of your favorite white wine while chicken is simmering. — L. Weal
+A traditional ragù usually includes white wine, so if you want to go for it, stir in 1/2 cup of your favorite white wine while chicken is simmering. — L. Weal

 1/2 pound bacon, diced